Whyzanet/WhyzaGC/README.md

 ## Assembly

-While assembling your MightOhm if you are yet to do so, do not install the AAA battery holder as this is where the Feather Huzzah is to be placed.
+While assembling your MightyOhm if you are yet to do so, do not install the AAA battery holder as this is where the Feather Huzzah is to be placed.
 If you have assembled your kit, you will need to remove the battery holder.

 Start by soldering the stacking headers to the Huzzah and the supplied headers on the Featherwing OLED as documented at the Adafruit's online guide.

 Then connect to your PC via the USB cable and you should see the Huzzah fire up and show serial output @ 115200 baud.
 You should be able to then load and run sample code from the Arduino IDE under File -> Examples to verify hardware functionality, such as Basics -> Blink or WiFi -> WiFiScan.

-Next we need to connect the MightOhm Geiger to the Huzzah.
-You can use a breadboard to test your setup if desired or you can simply dive in and solder the required 3 wires between the Huzzah and the Mighyohm.
+Next we need to connect the MightyOhm Geiger to the Huzzah.
+You can use a breadboard to test your setup if desired or you can simply dive in and solder the required 3 wires between the Huzzah and the MightyOhm.

-With the rear of the MightOhm accessible, the first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
+With the rear of the MightyOhm accessible, the first is the MightyOhm geiger serial TX pin which is found on J7 pin 4 on the MightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
 This is pin 6 on the top from left to right ( from the front! ) on both Huzzah versions and is the white wire shown below.

-Secondly connect the Huzzah's 3.3v and GND pins to the MightOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this document, or Adafruit's pinout images online.
+Secondly connect the Huzzah's 3.3v and GND pins to the MightyOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this document, or Adafruit's pinout images online.

 ![underside](https://user-images.githubusercontent.com/109115488/183534736-6471d7e9-a969-49c6-ac1c-33ec735b5cfa.jpg)

 You will notice in the above photo I have removed the stacking header pins on the bottom of the Huzzah but have not cut off the 1 pin for the VBUS/USB connection.
 I have bent it at a right angle so I can connect a 5v supply to power the Feather Huzzah (and charge the Li-Po battery).

-Note that when the Huzzah is mounted in the MightOhm, access is lost to the onboard USB serial connection so you will need to upload the software mentioned below before final assembly.
+Note that when the Huzzah is mounted in the MightyOhm, access is lost to the onboard USB serial connection so you will need to upload the software mentioned below before final assembly.
 Once the software is loaded, you can use the OTA WiFi update feature if required when the Huzzah is mounted in its final position in the MightyOhm Geiger for upgrades.

 After verifying the software below and the hardware is functional by connecting the Li-Po battery and checking operation, only then apply the double sided tape and secure the Feather Huzzah to the MightyOhm AAA battery space, and the Li-Po battery to the rear side of the MightyOhm.